gopheracademy/gopheracademy-web/content/composable-pipelines-pattern.md

 ### Flow-based like concepts in pure Go?

-Still, for some problems it is nice to be able to rely solely on the standard-library, which lead the author to start experimenting with how far one can go with Flow-based programming inspired ideas without using any 3rd party framework at all - that is, finding out the most flow-based programming-like pattern one can implement in pure Go.
+Still, for some problems it is nice to rely solely on the standard-library, which lead the author to start experimenting with how far one can go with Flow-based programming inspired ideas without using any 3rd party framework at all.
+That is, finding out the most flow-based programming-like pattern one can implement in pure Go.

 By playing around, the first thing that became clear is that Go provides a lot more flexibility in how to define and wire together components than generator functions in Python.

-One of the patterns arising from this experimentation that the author tends to like a lot is one where concurrent processes are encapsulated into structs, and inputs and outputs defined are struct fields of type channel (of some subsequent type).
+One of the author's favourite patterns arising from this experimentation is one where concurrent processes are encapsulated into structs, and inputs and outputs defined are struct fields of type channel (of some subsequent type).

-This pattern lets us do all the wiring of the processes using the struct fields, which, by having clear names coded into the processes, and exposed to the network-defining code, can in the authors opinion make the network definition code clearer and more intuitive.
+This pattern lets us do all the wiring of the processes using the struct fields, which, by having clear names coded into the processes and being exposed to the network-defining code, can make the network definition code clearer and more intuitive.

-This pattern is the subject for this post, and is presented in more detail below.
+This pattern is the main subject for this post, and is presented in more detail below.

 ### Show me the code

 So, what does this pattern look like in practice?

-Code examples of this little pattern can be found in a GitHub repo that the author made for this idea, called [glow](https://github.com/samuell/glow), but let's have a look at the code examples here in the post as well:
+Code examples of the pattern can be found in an example library called [glow](https://github.com/samuell/glow), but let's have a look at the code examples here in the post as well:

 #### An example component

-First let's just have a look at how a component looks, when using this pattern.
+First let's just have a look at how a component looks when using this pattern.
 Every component has one or more "in-" and "out-ports", consisting of struct fields of type channel (of some subsequent type - `[]byte` arrays in this case).

 Then it has an `Init()` method that initializes a go-routine so that it is ready to start reading on the inport(s) and write on the outport(s) as soon as the first in-data arrive: